ZKBitcoinToken/zkBitcoin-Testnet-Linux-Paymaster-Miner/README.md

 It should run!

-Edit the 1zkBTCMiner.sh file to edit your settings
+Edit the 1zkBTCMiner.sh file and _zkBitcoinMiner.conf to edit your settings